geoffchisnall/geoffchisnall.github.io/_posts/2021-06-01-FunboxEasyEnum-Writeup.md

 image: /assets/img/pg/provinggrounds.png
 ---

-This is my first Offensive Security writeup of a machine on their Proving Grounds platform.
+This is my first <a href="https://www.offensive-security.com/">Offensive Security</a> writeup of a machine on their <a href="https://www.offensive-security.com/labs/">Proving Grounds</a> platform.
 <br>
 I signed up for the free labs and managed to do 2 easy machines and get this writeup done before the daily 3 hour timer expired.